 EAST AFRICA has a single time zone which is GMT + 3

 There is no national welfare scheme in East Africa and visitors are responsible for their own medical expenses.
-We recommend for our clients to have an emergency evacuation insurance which we include in most quotations (pls. check your inclusions / exclusions).
+We recommend for our clients to have an emergency evacuation insurance which is not part of our quotations (pls. check your inclusions / exclusions).
 All clients are requested to inform us about:

 -Their overseas travel insurance details